evilnick/maas-docs/en/installconfig-webui-conf-journey.md

 'skip' button in the top-right corner.

 Below are the default windows and window sections that will appear.
+---
+!!!
+These details/summary tokens should be wrapped in the discourse BBCODE equivalent: e.g.

 ^# MAAS (region) name
    ![conf journey step 1][conf-journey-step-1]

+Would become
+[details="MAAS (region) name"]
+   ![conf journey step 1][conf-journey-step-1] [/details]
+---

 ^# Connectivity (upstream DNS server, Ubuntu archives, and HTTP proxy)
    ![conf journey step 2][conf-journey-step-2]